 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

-ARM A: Patients receive erlotinib hydrochloride orally (PO) once daily (QD) on days 1-21.
+ARM A: Patients receive erlotinib hydrochloride orally (PO) once daily (QD) on days 1-21. (erlotinib will no longer be supplied and all patients will be removed from study treatment.
+No further follow-up by any study participants as of September 1, 2019)

-ARM B: Patients receive erlotinib hydrochloride as in Arm A and bevacizumab intravenously (IV) over 30-90 minutes on day 1.
+ARM B: Patients receive erlotinib hydrochloride as in Arm A and bevacizumab intravenously (IV) over 30-90 minutes on day 1. (erlotinib will no longer be supplied and all patients will be removed from study treatment.
+No further follow-up by any study participants as of September 1, 2019)

 In both arms, courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.